codio-c5/C5-Development/.guides/content/Module-1--Applied-Cryptography-5d9f.md

 ## Module Contents
 Add paragraph here about app crypto to set the stage.
+Perhaps a Dr. P.  or Beth talking head vid?

 - Symmetric Key